Citizenship, Study, Research, Information, and Action

 • CEPIA monitors Brazil’s implementation of its constitutional commitments and international obligations to human rights and women's rights.
 It conducts research and assesses public policies to uphold women's movement demands and to propose changes toward greater gender equality and adherence to universal human rights.

-• CEPIA’s Director is a member of the Committee of Experts of the Follow-up Mechanism of the Convention to Prevent, Punish, and Eradicate Violence against Women (Convention of Belém do Pará) - MESECVI of the Organization of American States.
+• CEPIA’s Director is a member of the Committee of Experts on the follow-up mechanism of the Convention to Prevent, Punish, and Eradicate Violence Against Women (Convention of Belém do Pará).

-• Since 1996, CEPIA has published Violence Against Women: a guide to defend, orientate and support victims of VAW.
-This publication, in its 8th edition, is an important tool to disseminate information on existing services to support women victims of violence and to construct and reinforce a network among them.
+• CEPIA published Violence Against Women: A Guide to Defend, Orientate and Support Victims of VAW.
+This publication, in its 9th edition, is an important tool to disseminate information on existing services to support women victims of violence and to construct and reinforce a network among them.

 Brazil Leadership TOT 2012 Photo